fbpx

 A law firm will usually shoulder the costs of the case.
 Those costs can include experts, depositions, investigations, court fees, or other a myriad of other costs depending on the type of case.
 Depending on the type of case, costs can become significant, and can quickly range into the tens of thousands.
 This leads to a couple things that you should consider when hiring a plaintiff attorney.

 First, will the law firm pay for these fees if the recovery is not big enough to cover the full amount?
-It is industry standard for the lawyer to cover these costs, but some firms do not.
+It is industry standard for a quality personal injury law firm to cover these costs, but some firms do not.
 Also, there are some types of cases for which the costs will be borne by the plaintiff.
 Just make sure you know before entering into an agreement.

 Second, you should be aware that at the end of the settlement, these costs are taken out of the plaintiff’s share.
 You should consider these costs when calculating what your final share will be.
 Let’s look at an example.